melezhik/Tomty/README.md

     tomty --skip=slow,windows # skip slow OR windows tests

-    tomty --only=frontend,bakend # only frontend OR backend test
+    tomty --only=frontend,backend # only frontend OR backend test

 ### Logical AND